Changissnz/selfinterest/README.md

 of their being deceived into thinking that there is decision, instead the available options of the classic single route and single mind, two options as two equal solutions, and all the other formats thought to be possible might just be there to lead to disappointment through betrayal or will-taking pacification.
-When these possibilities, not of the believed choice buttressed by nothing supportive, are entertained, already there are restructurizations of self-interest from the will's typically haywire re-calibration of its directionality, since such believed choice entertained to yield anticipatory happiness
+When these possibilities, of the believed choice buttressed by nothing supportive, are entertained, already there are restructurizations of self-interest from the will's typically haywire re-calibration of its directionality, since such believed choice entertained to yield anticipatory happiness